nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 Hence it made sense to refactor `Person` to `Applicant` and to extend and build on the existing functionalities to support the needs of HireLah.

-### To Add: Position feature?
+### To Add: Position feature

+#### Proposed Implementation

 A position in HireLah is represented by `Position`. `Position` is implemented with the following attributes:
-* `PositionName` — M refers to the name of the job opening.
+* `PositionName` —  refers to the name of the job opening.
   Can allow any characters, but must have at least one alphanumeric character.
 Length is restricted to a maximum of 100 characters.
-* `Description` — M refers to the description of the position.
+* `Description` —  refers to the description of the position.
   Can allow any characters, but must have at least one alphanumeric character.
 Length is restricted to a maximum of 200 characters.
-* `PositionOpenings` — M refers to the number of openings in the position.
+* `PositionOpenings` —  refers to the number of openings in the position.
 Can allow only numbers of 1 to 5 digits.
-* `PositionOffers` — M refers to the number of outstanding offers handed out for the position.
+* `PositionOffers` —  refers to the number of outstanding offers handed out for the position.
   Number of offers is initialized as 0 when a position is created.
 Number of offers cannot be directly mutated, and is only altered through commands of `pass`, `accept`, `reject`.
-* `Set<Requirement>` — M refers to a set of requirements that is required for an `Applicant` to be considered for the `Position`.
+* `Set<Requirement>` —  refers to a set of requirements that is required for an `Applicant` to be considered for the `Position`.
   There can be any number of requirements for the `Position`.

 These classes are contained in the `position` package which belongs to the `model` package.